 Hazmat trucking is the transport of hazardous materials, which could be anything from hazardous gasses or poisons to waste or radioactive materials.
 The cargo could cause harm either on its own or when it comes into contact with air, flame, water, or other chemicals.

 Although driving safely is always a priority, it’s critically important in hazmat trucking.
 Drivers hauling a hazmat load have the added stress of ensuring they are following the additional regulations for this type of cargo.
 Plus, they may need to avoid certain routes to detour around hazmat restricted areas.
-Fleet managers can make this easier on drivers with training and optimized routing.
+Fleet managers can make this easier for drivers by providing training and optimized routing.

 Finding success in hazmat trucking also requires understanding the different classifications of cargo.
 More on that next.